mmarbout/PAK_P3_infection_analysis/README.md

 - [3D Genome Builder](https://github.com/data-fun/3d-genome-builder)
 - [pymol](https://www.pymol.org/)

-You will also need different R packages and python libraries that shoukd come along with the different dependencies.
+You will also need different R packages and python libraries that should come along with the different dependencies installation.

 ## home made scripts and reference genome